 Leg strength is critical not only in our snowshoeing adventures but in our everyday life.
 From walking, running, standing, and performing everyday tasks, building a great foundation to stand on is of utmost importance.
-As we age, it becomes even more important to save us from falling and breaking our hip, one of the leading causes of death among seniors.
+As we age, it becomes even more important to save us from falling and breaking our hip, one of the leading causes of death among those aged 50 and over.

 These exercises can help not only improve our leg strength but also help improve our balance and coordination.
 The more hiking and snowshoeing you do, the more you need to keep your legs in great condition for those long adventures.